jameshgrn/based_api/README.md

 ![BASED Validation](img/BASED_validation.png)

+*Image source: Gearon, J.H. et al. Rules of river avulsion change downstream.
+Nature 634, 91–95 (2024). https://doi.org/10.1038/s41586-024-07964-2*

 ## Citation

-If you use BASED in your research, please cite it as follows:
+If you use BASED in your research, please either cite the paper it came from (above) or the software itself as follows:

 ```
 Gearon, J. (2024).
 Boost-Assisted Stream Estimator for Depth (BASED) [Computer software].
 Version 1.0.0. https://github.com/JakeGearon/based-api